ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/neural_network.rst

 A neural network consists of an input layer, one or multiple hidden layer, and an output layer.
 Each layer has one or multiple neurons (also called perceptorn or nodes).
 A network with one input layer, one hidden layer and one output layer has :math:`l=2` layers (hidden layer +1, input layer is not counted).
-A network can have different number of inputs and outputs, e.g., two inputs and one output.
+A network can have a different number of inputs and outputs, e.g., two inputs and one output.
 Each hidden layer has a defined number of neurons in the layer.

 The weight connecting the first input :math:`x_1` to the first neuron of the first hidden layer is called :math:`w^{(1)}_{11}`.